knifezred/friday-story/README.md

 # fridayboot-electron

-An Electron application with Vue and TypeScript
+An Electron application with Vue and TypeScript for SLG Game.

 ## Recommended IDE Setup